Skip to content Go to the menu

 Content type: Page

-Whether you’re a student or a member of the university staff, joining a student organization is an opportunity to enrich your experience, give meaning to your journey, get involved, and support projects that are important to you.
-Getting involved in a student organization is a chance to share experiences, build connections, and foster a sense of community.
-On these pages, you’ll find useful information and contacts to help you start your own club or join an existing one.
+Whether you’re a male or female student or a member of the university staff, joining a university club is an opportunity to enrich your experience, give meaning to your journey, get involved, and support projects that are important to you.
+Getting involved in a club is a chance to share experiences, build connections, and foster a sense of community.
+On these pages, you’ll find useful information and contact details for starting your own club or joining an existing one.
 You’ll also have access to materials and resources for organizing responsible, safe, and respectful events.

 Rabelais Health and Science Association